Skip to content

 def extract_msi_metadata(file_path: str | Path) -> MSIMetadata:

-"""Extract ProductName, ProductVersion, and architecture from MSI file.
+"""Extracts ProductName, ProductVersion, and architecture from an MSI file.

 Reads the MSI Property table (ProductName, ProductVersion) and Summary